By Jodi Mailander Farrell

 In downtown Fort Lauderdale, the Museum of Discovery & Science, 401 SW 2nd St., is a local favorite (and also a water taxi stop).
 Large aquariums provide views of fish, otters and alligators, a 50-foot Megalodon and live dig pit thrill dinosaur fans, and an interactive orange grove keeps little ones intrigued.

-Xtreme Action Park, 5300 Powerline Road in Fort Lauderdale, has more than 200,000 square feet of attractions and event spaces including go kart racing, bowling, an arcade, a ropes courses, trampolines, roller skating, laser tag, and virtual reality, plus a cafe, and an ice cream shop.
+Xtreme Action Park, 5300 Powerline Road in Fort Lauderdale, has more than 200,000 square feet of attractions and event spaces including go kart racing, bowling, an arcade, a ropes course, trampolines, roller skating, laser tag, and virtual reality, plus a cafe, and an ice cream shop.

 The family-friendly chain Dave & Buster’s offers indoor gaming fun in Oakwood Plaza, 3000 Oakwood Blvd., in nearby Hollywood.